PaulWen/ssi-verifier/README.md

 ## Next Steps

-- only sent the verification result
-- also sent the proof claims
 - replace the QR Code with the result
 - make everything look nice and be responsive using a UI Library

 - introduce a proof template overview page where the client can choose the proof template from he wants to request connectionless
 - show images to each proof template

+- dynamically connect to any Lissi Agent instance by providing the domain of the Lissi Agent

+- render data URL claim values as links